zio/zio-sql/docs/overview/index.md

                      where customers.id = orders.customer_id
                      order by orders.order_date desc limit 1 ) derived order by derived.order_date desc
 ```
 Now it’s starting to be a little more complicated.
-First we need to create a *subselect* which can access columns from another source table - *customers* in our case.
-Then we specify this source as a type parameter to *subselect*.
-In order to build the whole query we also need *derived.order_date* which is coming from *derived* table, so that we can extract that column.
+First we need to create a `subselect` which can access columns from another source table - `customers` in our case.
+Then we specify this source as a type parameter to `subselect`.
+In order to build the whole query we also need `derived.order_date` which is coming from `derived` table, so that we can extract that column.
+We create `derivedTable` by calling `asTable(tableName: String)` method on `subselect`.
 ```scala
  val derivedTable  = subselect[customers.TableType](orderDate)
         .from(orders)